Welcome to Your Grand Rapids Summer Guide for 2019

 Brush up some fun by painting pottery at Accidental Art in Rockford.

-Get up close and even feed some of the exotic animals of Boulder Ridge Wild Animal Park.
+Get up close and even feed some of the exotic animals at Boulder Ridge Wild Animal Park.

 Zip line into the deep end at Holland Aquatic Center during select open swim times.

-Ride the funicular and enjoy spectacle views of the skyline when you explore at John Ball Zoo.
+Ride the funicular and enjoy spectacular views of the skyline when you explore at John Ball Zoo.

 Sail the great lakes without ever putting on a life jacket when you visit the popular outdoor water feature in the Lena Meijer Children’s Garden at Frederik Meijer Gardens & Sculpture Park.

 Just because it’s summer doesn’t mean learning has to stop.
 Your kids can continue to expand their knowledge and skills all summer long, even on break from school.
-It’s all about finding the right rhythm and balance for your tribe, so whether you’re a list-making taskmaster or a carpe-diem drifter, we’ve brainstormed some of our favorite ways to be taught from the classroom that is life.
+It’s all about finding the right rhythm and balance for your tribe.
+Whether you’re a list-making taskmaster or a carpe diem drifter, we’ve brainstormed some of our favorite ways to learn from the classroom of life.

-Go Under the Sea or check out some of the many other themed day and half day programs offered through Camp Kroc.
+Check out some of the many themed full or half day programs offered through Camp Kroc.

 Tee up and hit the links as your aspiring golf-pro learns from the best at Maple Hill.